Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 • Autonomous vehicles in large campuses: AGVs, mine trucks, drones. <20ms latency and reliable handover are key.

-• AR/VR for maintenance: augmented glasses with technical content served from the edge.
+• AR/VR for maintenance: augmented glasses with edge-served technical content.

-• Large number of IoT sensors: thousands per km².
+• Large IoT sensor density: thousands per km².
 5G scales better than Wi-Fi at high density.

-• Mobile / outdoor plant: construction, ports, logistics over large areas without fixed infrastructure.
+• Mobile / outdoor plant: construction, ports, logistics over large areas.

-• Redundancy and determinism: URLLC for critical control where losing packets is unacceptable.
+• Redundancy and determinism: URLLC for critical control where packet loss is unacceptable.

 Comparison with Wi-Fi 6/7